runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 One of the rougher caravan routes; includes travel through jungle, swampland, two river crossings, and touches upon the edge of the Riftscape.
 For this reason, the caravan has very few wagons - nearly everything is carried on the backs of the caravan members, fae or direbeast.
 Shelter primarily consists of hide tents.
+Elder caravaneers often retire in the Shapeshifter commune or among the center inland tribe.

 Consists of a number of smaller sub-caravans that share most of the same route, but often briefly diverge.
 Some of these follow the crescent route half the year, and run up and down the great river the other half, timing things to meet with the other caravans at the great gathering place.